electron/governance/policy/permissions.md

 ### Repository Read Access

-Repositories in the Electron Organization are public / open-source by default.
+Repositories in the Electron Organization should be public / open-source by default.
 Read access should never have to be granted explicitly to a repository.
+Some sensitive repositories can be private but they must have a good reason for being kept private.

 ## Slack

 ### Slack Owners / Admins

-Due to current Slack requirements [Jacob Groundwater](https://github.com/groundwater) is the Primary Owner of the Slack Workspace.
+Slack requires a single Primary Owner, who will be selected by the Admin WG.
+[Jacob Groundwater](https://github.com/groundwater) is the current Primary Owner of the Slack Workspace.
 Every other user is granted ownership based on a need-focused approval process.

 All approved owners shall be listed below: